Scram Jones

-Marc Shemer, (born November 5, 1977), better known by his stage name Scram Jones, is a producer, DJ and rapper from New Rochelle, New York.
-He has produced music for Raekwon, Ghostface Killah, Styles P, Tragedy Khadafi, Jadakiss, Saigon, Dipset and Troy Ave.
+Marc Shemer (born November 5, 1977), better known by his stage name Scram Jones, is a producer, DJ and rapper from New Rochelle, New York.
+He has produced music for Raekwon, Ghostface Killah, Styles P, Tragedy Khadafi, Jadakiss, Saigon, Dipset and Troy Ave, as well as co-written songs with artists such as Mariah Carey.
 He has been featured in The Source magazine's "Unsigned Hype" column.
-Scram Jones is jewish.
+Scram Jones is Jewish.

 Career

 Working as a DJ

 After teaching himself how to scratch, mix, and blend, Scram Jones won second place in the 2003 East Coast Finals of Guitar Center's DJ Battles.
 Scram then went on to receive three consecutive nominations for Best Mixtape Producer at the respected Justo Mixtape Awards.
 He also hosted his own weekly radio show called "The Chop Shop" for 4 years on the WICB radio station in New York.
 Scram has since been DJing for Raekwon of Wu-Tang Clan, Kool G Rap, N.O.R.E., and Saigon.
 He has also performed in various clubs around the world and in New York.